backupbrew/switchbrew/SVC.md

 </div>

+**Description:** Change attribute of page-aligned memory region.

+This is used to turn on/off caching for a given memory area.
+Useful when talking to devices such as the GPU.

+What happens "under the hood" is the "Memory Attribute Indirection Register" index is changed from 2 to 3 in the MMU descriptor.

 | State0 | State1 | Action                                                          |
 | ------ | ------ | --------------------------------------------------------------- |
 | 0      | 0      | Clear bit3 in [\#MemoryAttribute](#MemoryAttribute "wikilink"). |